GregoryDesmarais/GoogleBookSearch/README.md

 ## About

 This is a Google Books Search app, utilizing the Google Books API.
-It will allow the user to search out information on books, and save the book information to a database for later viewing, or view the book's information on the Google Books website directly.
+It will allow the user to search for books, and save the book to a database for later viewing, or view the book's information on the Google Books website directly.

 ## Technologies Used
 * ReactJS